YuJuncen/tidc/README.md

 It only drains logs from stdin, then transforms them into json and send to stdout.

 Also no release or version number for now.
-You may need to compile it manually until the author get ready, sorry for that.
+You may need to compile and install it manually (say, `cargo install --path .`) until the author get ready, sorry for that.

 ```bash
 echo '[2018/12/15 14:20:11.015 +08:00] [INFO] [tikv-server.rs:13] ["TiKV Started"]' | tidc